News: May 2016

 On May 31, CIT will change how it provides the service that lets Cornell faculty, staff, students, and alumni automatically forward their Cornell email to non-Cornell accounts.
 This new forwarding method will change the appearance of certain messages, and will affect anyone who automatically...

 Box has announced that older versions of Box Edit (3.1.5 for Mac and 3.1.16 for Windows) will stop working on June 1, 2016.
-To install the latest version of Box Edit, visit:
+You can install the latest version at Box Edit.

 Support providers who assist people with troubleshooting email problems may want to investigate the Support and Recovery Assistant for Office 365, recently launched by Microsoft.